 I want to point out several things about Brian.
 He seems to be frustrated with the choices and actions of others to the point that he becomes infuriated.
 Brian questions the action of others often and feels disappointment in their choices.
 Disappointment and frustration!

 Have you ever known anyone like Brian?
 Have you ever been like Brian?

-It seems easy to be distracted, frustrated, and disappointed by the actions and choices of others.
+It’s easy to be distracted, frustrated, and disappointed by the actions and choices of others.
 It goes back to the beginning of mankind when the snake blamed God, the woman blamed the snake, and the man blamed the woman.
 The righteousness that they wanted to claim ended up being false self-righteousness.